IDC Names Securiti a Worldwide Leader in Data PrivacyView

-China has passed its data protection law named the Personal Information Protection Law (PIPL) that is set to take effect on November 1, 2021.
+China has passed its data protection law named the Personal Information Protection Law (PIPL) that came into effect on November 1, 2021.
 The PIPL is comparatively more strict than other privacy laws.
 However, it does have several similarities to the GDPR.

 PIPL is going to have a great impact on organizations because of its extraterritorial application, strict compliance requirements, and hefty fines.
 Most of the organizations already have privacy policies and effective privacy management practices in place to ensure compliance with the GDPR.
 However, these existing policies won’t be fully able to address the compliance requirements required under the PIPL.
-Organizations should begin reviewing their policies and practices in preparation for complying with the PIPL (which will go into effect on November 1st, 2021, less than two months time).
+Organizations should begin reviewing their policies and practices in preparation for complying with the PIPL (effective from November 1st, 2021).
 We have compiled a checklist of key requirements under China’s PIPL:

 China’s PIPL extends its territorial scope to the processing of personal information conducted outside of China, provided that the purpose of the processing is: